L.A. 7

 L.A.
 7 (known as S Club 7 in L.A. in the United States) is the second series in the BBC television series starring British pop group S Club 7.
-The programme is shown every week on CBBC, from 6 April 2000 to 6 July 2000 and stars all seven members of the band as fictionalized versions of themselves.
-The series featured star from The Exorcist, Linda Blair as Joni, their landlord.
+The programme was shown every week on CBBC, from 6 April 2000 to 6 July 2000 and stars all seven members of the band as fictionalized versions of themselves.
+The series featured the star from The Exorcist, Linda Blair as Joni, their landlord.

-Like Miami 7, the show is renamed S Club 7 in L.A., and is shown on Fox Family in the United States, between 3 June 2000 and 30 September 2000.
-United Kingdom reruns of the show are occasionally aired, along with Miami 7, on now defunct cable channel Play UK.
+Like Miami 7, the show was renamed S Club 7 in L.A., and was shown on Fox Family in the United States, between 3 June 2000 and 30 September 2000.
+United Kingdom reruns of the show would occasionally aired, along with Miami 7, on now defunct cable channel Play UK.

 Plot

-The second series saw the group enter L.A. hoping to make it big.
+The second series saw the group enter Los Angeles hoping to make it big.
 After leaving Howard and Marvin in Miami, the group bump into Joni (The Exorcist star Linda Blair) who offers to rent them an apartment after she accidentally runs over Bradley on her rollerblades.

 Once in Los Angeles, the group have to quickly deal with some of the realities of trying to seek an existence in order to become a pop band.
 They also start to become more Americanized.
 In the final episode, they decide to pack up and hit the road after their manager apparently fails to get them a record deal.